 3. East Flanders

 In the province of East Flanders, the provincial capital Ghent is a fun destination for a weekend away.
-It combines a ton of history and beautiful buildings with cozy cafes and trendy boutiques.
+The university town combines a ton of history and beautiful buildings with cozy cafes and trendy boutiques.
 Check my post on things to do in Ghent for some inspiration.

 Outside of Ghent, East Flanders is great for those who like to walk and bike.
 There are plenty of well-signed routes of varying lengths, oftentimes put together according to a theme.
 If you're feeling a bit lazy, going on a riverboat tour is another option.